ddprrt/ddprrt.github.io/src/content/_posts/2020-11-24-tidy-typescript-avoid-traditional-oop.md

 console.log(variables());
 ```

 That's why a proper module is always preferred to a class with static fields and methods.
-That's just added boilerplate with no extra benefit.
+That's just an added boilerplate with no extra benefit.

 ## Avoid namespaces